-An epidural is an effective method for giving pain relief medicine, which has been used in children for many years.
-It is a continuous infusion of pain relief medicines given into the epidural space.
-This is an area close to the child’s spinal cord and to the nerves supplying the area of surgery.
+An epidural is a continuous infusion of pain relief medicines given into the epidural space.
+This is an area close to the spinal cord and to the nerves supplying the area of surgery.
 This page from Great Ormond Street Hospital (GOSH) explains about the use of epidural pain relief after an operation, how it works and what to expect when your child has epidural pain relief.

 How does the epidural work?